EthanJoyce/OddWeights/README.md

 ### How to use:
 Take your weights and pair them with their closest partners (e.g. 59.5 and 57.5 become approximately a pair of 58.5 plates).
 Add these values to the plate weights array, and just hand the target weight as a command line argument using node.

+### To-Do:
+1. Change algorith to calculate each side of the bar individually, allowing for imbalances in weight to be shown

 ---
 Licensed under GPLv3